-I was fortunate to grow up in the New Forest, now a National Park, and be the the daughter of one of the two Head Keepers whose responsibility it is to manage the wildlife of the region.
+I was fortunate to grow up in the New Forest, now a National Park, and be the the daughter of one of the two Head Keepers whose responsibility it was to manage the wildlife of the area.

 I have many memory snapshots of the years spent accompanying my father in his work, or just for leisure:

 - walking across heathland in deep winter hoar frost, my toes stinging with cold inside my wellies as I crunch the dry bracken beneath my feet;